 - Never knowingly attempt to view the naked face of the High Priestess.
 (Any layperson who does is no longer a Maharan.)

 - Never deliberately kill a non-Maharan (both humans and large animals) without reasonable provocation, especially if the body cannot be put to use or eaten.

 - Never kill another Maharan for any reason, with the exception of self-defense against immediate mortal threat (or warfare, if the Maharan is a non-Middlelander).
 This includes a taboo against ritual execution.
-Middlelanders execute criminals by essentially forcing them to commit suicide, since no specific person can take the role of executioner without sinning.
+Middlelanders execute criminals by essentially forcing them to commit suicide, since no specific person can take the role of executioner without risking their heavenly status.

 Importantly, the last precept also applies to killing of the self.
 Suicide is extremely taboo in the Middleland, and so only those who have already violated a major precept (and are basically going to be punished by the Goddess for all of eternity anyway) are compelled to execute themselves.

 The only Maharan who is allowed to break the taboo against deliberate killing is the High Priestess, who can execute (on the spot) any layperson who views her face.
 Technically speaking, this is allowed because a layperson who knowingly views the face of the High Priestess and uncovers her identity is no longer considered a Maharan.
 It is the only sin which results in total excommunication.
 Even murderers are considered Maharans until they die, as long as they have not looked under the veil of the High Priestess.